-Petitioner's inability to demonstrate preemption under any of these theories fails to overcome the presumption that Municipal Code section 104.15 is constitutional.
-As this Court has held, courts must presume, absent a clear indication to the contrary, that local cannabis regulation and its enforcement is not preempted by state law, because there exist significant local interests that could vary by jurisdiction, giving rise to a presumption against preemption.
+Our Supreme Court has held that courts must presume, absent a clear indication to the contrary, that city and county regulation and its enforcement of its cannabis regulations are not preempted by state law because there are significant local interests that could vary by jurisdiction, giving rise to a presumption against preemption.
 (T-Mobile West LLC, supra, 6 Cal.5th at p.
-1123; City of Riverside, 56 Cal.4th at p.
+1123; (City of Riverside, 56 Cal.4th at p.
 743.)

-Here, there is no clear indication the Legislature intended for state law to preempt local restrictions and enforcement against cannabis facilities - just the opposite.
-(See Wheeler, 72 Cal.App.5th at p.
-832.)
-The Los Angeles

-Municipal Code provisions are not preempted by state law because there is no clear indication that the Legislature intended to remove local governments' constitutional police power authority to enact and enforce cannabis land use regulations.
+Here, there is no clear indication the Legislature intended for state law to preempt local restrictions and enforcement against cannabis facilities.
+The Los Angeles' municipal code provisions are not preempted by state law because there is no clear indication that the Legislature intended to remove local governments' constitutional police power authority to enact and enforce cannabis land use regulations.

-Amici Cal Cities and CSAC's members are cities and counties with local municipal code provisions that provide that the violation of the municipal code provisions is a nuisance per se under state law and that enforcement is subject to both criminal and civil remedies.
+Amici CalCities and CSAC's members are cities and counties with local municipal code provisions that provide that the violation of the municipal code provisions is a nuisance per se under state law and that enforcement is subject to both criminal and civil remedies.
 These cities and counties are directly responsible for local public safety for tens of millions of Californians.
 Petitioner's preemption arguments fundamentally erode the municipal police power authority to enforce cannabis regulations as recognized by the Legislature and the courts.